stufreen/stufreen-personal-site/README.md

 # stufreen-personal-site
 Personal website for Stu Freen.
 Static site generator built with Metalsmith and Sass.
-Builds with npm and Gulp and is configured for CI with Circle CI.
+Builds with npm and Gulp and is configured for Circle CI.

 ## Installation
 Start `gulp watch` with: